-Some antiepileptic medication can reduce the effectiveness of the contraceptive pill and some contraceptive pills can affect the uptake and absorption of some antiepileptic medication.
+Some antiseizure medication can reduce the effectiveness of the contraceptive pill and some contraceptive pills can affect the uptake and absorption of some antiseizure medication.
 This may mean that the type or dose of contraception may need to be changed.

-Some antiepileptic medication are known to have a higher risk of causing birth defects so women who are planning a pregnancy should plan well ahead and discuss medication choice with the neurologist.
+Some antiseizure medication are also known to have a higher risk of causing birth defects so women who are planning a pregnancy should plan well ahead and discuss medication choice with the neurologist.

 Stopping the medication